spaceraccoon/manuka/README.md

 1. Similar to the configuration for development, ensure that all secrets and Google Cloud settings are in place.
 Note that the subscription URL should now be at `http://DOMAIN/notifications`.
 2. Point your domain name to your server IP.
-3. If necessary, modify `docker/nginx/nginx.prod.conf` to meet your routing needs.
+3. Copy `docker/nginx/nginx.prod.conf.example` to `docker/nginx/nginx.prod.conf` and replace `examplecompany.com` with your production domain.
+4. Run `init-letsencrypt.sh` to generate your SSL certificates.

 ### Run

-1. `NGINX_USERNAME=admin NGINX_PASSWORD=admin COMPANY_NAME='Fake Company' docker-compose -f docker-compose.yml -f docker-compose-prod.yml up --build --remove-orphans`
+1. `COMPANY_NAME='Next Clarity Financial' NGINX_USERNAME=username NGINX_PASSWORD=password docker-compose -f docker-compose.yml -f docker-compose-prod.yml up --build --remove-orphans -d`
-   1. Modify `NGINX_USERNAME` and `NGINX_PASSWORD`; this will be your dashboard basic authentication.
+   1. `NGINX_USERNAME` and `NGINX_PASSWORD` will be your dashboard basic authentication.
    2. `COMPANY_NAME` will be the fake login page company name.

 ### Currently Supported Listeners